 Campaign Legal Center v.
 FEC (22-1976)

-On July 8, 2022, Campaign Legal Center (plaintiff) filed suit in the United States District Court for the District of Columbia challenging the dismissal of its administrative complaint against Donald J. Trump for President, Inc., and Trump Make America Great Again Committee (collectively, Trump Committees).
+On December 8, 2022, the United States District Court for the District of Columbia dismissed without prejudice the Campaign Legal Center’s challenge to the Commission’s dismissal of their administrative complaint against Donald J. Trump for President, Inc., and Trump Make America Great Again Committee (collectively, Trump Committees).
+The court found the dismissal of the administrative complaint was unreviewable and outside the reach of judicial review.

-The administrative complaint, filed with the Commission on July 28, 2020 and supplemented on January 28, 2021, alleged that the Trump Committees violated the Federal Election Campaign Act (the Act) by failing to properly disclose hundreds of millions of dollars in payments to subvendors and staff made through American Made Media Consultants, LLC, and Parscale Strategy, LLC.
+On July 28, 2020, and supplemented on January 28, 2021, the plaintiff filed an administrative complaint with the Commission that alleged that the Trump Committees violated the Federal Election Campaign Act (the Act) by failing to properly disclose hundreds of millions of dollars in payments to subvendors and staff made through American Made Media Consultants, LLC, and Parscale Strategy, LLC.

 - Defendant Federal Election Commission's Reply in Support of Its Motion to Dismiss (10/03/2022)